hiulam1/hiulam1/README.md

 🔭 I’m currently taking the Harvard CS50 Course.

-🌱 I’m currently learning Ruby on Rails, C, HTML, CSS, Javascript.
+🌱 I’m currently learning React.

 <!--
 **hiulam1/hiulam1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.